-Common LG refrigerator compressor issues we solve
+Common LG refrigerator compressor issues

 LG refrigerators built with linear and inverter compressors have a well-documented failure history.
 The classic sign: the fridge runs and the lights work, but both the fridge and freezer drift warm.
 You’ll often hear the compressor try to start, click, and stop.
 That clicking is usually the inverter board cutting out a compressor that won’t pull a full charge anymore.
 When it fails, food in the freezer thaws within a day and the whole unit is basically a warm box.